rahul269406/brady/README.md

 **Important Note Before Execution** :- Please change the WORKSAPCE_PATH as per your machine location. you can find this in  src/main/java/Utilities/TestUtils.java

-This is one time process and is must for successfull execution of scripts
+This is one time process and is must for successfull execution of scripts.
+Also please make sure your chromedriver is upto date while running scripts .Otherwise you need to update the chromedriver and then rerun the test cases.

 **Project Execution steps:-**